nestybox/sysbox/README.md

 namespaces.

-shiftfs was originally written by James Bottomley and has been modified by Nestybox (bug fixes, adaptation to supported Sysvisor distros, etc.).
-See [here](https://github.com/nestybox/sysvisor/blob/master/shiftfs/README.md) for details on shiftfs.
+shiftfs was originally written by James Bottomley and has been modified by Nestybox (bug fixes, adaptation to supported Sysboxd distros, etc.).
+See [here](https://github.com/nestybox/sysbox/blob/master/shiftfs/README.md) for details on shiftfs.

 ### Installation